You’re probably wondering why you’re reading an article about guest blogging in 2023. Aren’t we all tired of this tired old marketing tactic?

 If they don’t have dedicated author pages, go to their blog page, check author bios and note posts from writers that are not directly affiliated with the brand.

 Once you have a list of authors, copy the first few words from their author bios, then paste those into the Google search bar.
 Do that for each author to find other publications that have featured their work.

 But I have to make sure they accept guest posts.
 You can check using the Google search string:

 site:abc.com “guest post” OR “write for us” OR “guest author” OR “contributor article”

 If this doesn’t work, check their blog.
-They probably accept guest posts if they have 6 or more different writers writing for them.
+They probably accept guest posts if they have 5 or more different writers writing for them.
 But that’s taking a wild guess.
 This is why you need to send a feeler email first.

 Leveraging your Connections.